openmobilityfoundation/mobility-data-specification/agency/README.md

 <a href="/agency/"><img src="https://i.imgur.com/HzMWtaI.png" width="120" align="right" alt="MDS Agency Icon" border="0"></a>

 The Agency API endpoints are intended to be implemented by regulatory agencies and consumed by mobility providers.
+Data is **pushed** to agencies by providers.
 Providers query the Agency API when events (such as a trip start or vehicle status change) occur in their systems.

 This specification contains a collection of RESTful APIs used to specify the digital relationship between *mobility as a service* providers and the agencies that regulate them.